-Analyses for individual CVS sites are discussed in detail in Figure 5 when the ubRMSE is significantly larger than the target of $0.060~\rm cm^3/cm^3$ with the T11950 retrieval.
+Analyses for individual CVS sites are discussed in detail in Figure 5 when the ubRMSE is significantly larger than the target of $0.060 \text{ cm}^3/\text{cm}^3$ with the offline retrieval.
 It is found that a part of the differences in the CVS comparison has non-algorithmic causes.
 Instead the differences may be attributed to sensing depth of radar vs. in situ, inaccurate VWC input, and possible residual error in σ^0 calibration.

-At Yanco, the anomalous retrievals around day 140 (May 20) and 155 (Jun 5) contribute significantly to the large ubRMSE of the refined retrievals (T11950).
+At Yanco, the anomalous retrievals of the offline implementation, around day 130 (May 10) and 155 (Jun 5) contribute significantly to the large ubRMSE of the refined retrievals.
 These anomalies are also found in the passive and active passive retrievals when there was light rainfall.
 When the light rain impacts only the surface layer, there will be difference between in situ (5cm depth average) and the L-band remote sensing (typically penetrating a few centimeters deep but less when the soil is wet).
 When these anomalies can be systematically accounted for, the ubRMSE will reduce significantly.
 The too wet retrievals after day 170 are commonly found in the 3-km L2SMAP retrieval as well.
 The ancillary VWC of up to 1 kg/m2 is too large for grassland, so that the retrieval algorithm retrieved f=10% of the climatology amount.